Monte Cook: Author

 Monte Cook is a graduate of the Clarion Science Fiction and Fantasy Writer's Workshop.
 After graduating from the 1999 workshop, he has published the novels The Glass Prison and Of Aged Angels.
 He has also published short stories like "Born in Secrets" (in Amazing Stories), "The Rose Window" (in Realms of Mystery), and "A Narrowed Gaze" (in Realms of the Arcane).
 He also writes a continuing Call of Cthulhu fiction series, The Shandler Chronicles, in Game Trade Magazine.

 In the non-fiction genre, Cook has written The Skeptic's Guide to Conspiracies.

 Video games

 Cook wrote dialogue for the MMORPG Marvel Heroes.

 Personal life

-He was married to Sue Weinlein Cook, although they are now divorced.
+He is married to Sue Weinlein Cook.